tomamic/tomamic.github.io/mdp/p12-basi.md

 elif a < b:
     print("The second die wins.")
 else:
     print("The dice are equal.
-It's a draw.")
+It's a tie.")
 ```

 ---